Skip to main content

 Must pass the PES-JRFT during recruitment, then maintain fitness levels appropriate to their role profile

-Even non-armed role applicants must demonstrate capability to achieve Authorised Firearms Officer Counter Terrorism (AFO CT) standards if required, ensuring operational flexibility across our Force.
+All applicants, including those for non-armed roles, must demonstrate the capability to meet Authorised Firearms Officer Counter Terrorism (AFO CT) standards if required, ensuring operational flexibility across the Force.

 The PES-JRFT: Your fitness challenge

-Designed specifically for Authorised Firearms Officers Counter Terrorism, the PES-JRFT reflects the real demands of your operational role.
-Both components are performed wearing a 20kg weighted vest over 20-metre shuttles.
+The Physical Employment Standards Job-Related Fitness Test is designed specifically for Authorised Firearms Officers Counter Terrorism, reflectiong the real physical demands of the role.
+Both parts of the test are performed wearing a 20kg weighted vest over 20-metre shuttles.

 Part 1: Cover and Movement Shuttles (CMS)

-• 12 repetitions of cover and movement sequences
+• Perform 12 repetitions of cover and movement sequences.

 Part 2: Casualty Drag Test (CDS)

-• Drag a 76kg weighted dummy 20 metres in 20 seconds
+• Drag a 76kg weighted dummy 20 metres within 20 seconds.

-• Use double overhand grip maintaining 45-degree angle
+• Use a double overhand grip maintaining 45-degree angle.

 Inspector and above: MSFT and CTT Options